mahanthesh0r/vaidya/readme.md

 - Figure out a way to deploy the EJS to cloud platform like Vercel/netlify

 ## What new did I Learn?
-- This was my first time using EJS, It very simple and very handy especially for server-side rendering.
+- This was my first time using EJS, It was very easy to learn and pretty handy especially for server-side rendering.
 - Im very used to React / Next.
 Building something without those frameworks was pretty taxing ( maybe i'm wrong )
 - The APIMedic is amazing!
 I love how they provide dev and prod environment.
 They have some really look api with some really cool feartures.
 - Apprently, deploying EJS application on cloud platforms like Vercel/netlify is super complicated.
 Very little information on how to do it.